NIEM/NIEM.github.io/reference/concepts/index.md

 {{ page.description }}

-Click here for a [one-page summary](overview) of each of the major concepts.
+Click here for a [high-level summary](overview) of each of the major concepts.

 {: .note}
 > The concepts below have NIEM-specific representations in XML and JSON.
 Each section has pages that demonstrate how to define these concepts in a schema and how sample data would appear in an instance.
 For a basic introduction to XML or JSON, there are many resources available online, including the W3 Schools [XML Tutorial](https://www.w3schools.com/xml/default.asp) and [XML Schema Tutorial](https://www.w3schools.com/xml/schema_intro.asp), and the json-schema.org tutorial [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/index.html).